gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 ## Docs site setup instructions

-After going through the [development setup instructions](/contributing/setting-up-your-local-dev-environment/), there are a few additional things that are helpful to know when setting up the [Gatsby.js docs site](/docs/), which mostly lives in the [www](https://github.com/gatsbyjs/gatsby/tree/master/www) and [docs](https://github.com/gatsbyjs/gatsby/tree/master/docs) directories.
+After going through the [development setup instructions](/contributing/setting-up-your-local-dev-environment/), there are a few additional things that are helpful to know when setting up the [Gatsby docs site](/docs/), which mostly lives in the [www](https://github.com/gatsbyjs/gatsby/tree/master/www) and [docs](https://github.com/gatsbyjs/gatsby/tree/master/docs) directories.
 There are also some [examples](https://github.com/gatsbyjs/gatsby/tree/master/examples) in the repo that are referenced in docs.

 - [Fork and clone the Gatsby repo](/contributing/setting-up-your-local-dev-environment/#gatsby-repo-install-instructions).
 - For docs-only changes, consider using `git checkout -b docs/some-change` or `git checkout -b docs-some-change`, as this will short circuit the CI process and only run linting tasks.